The original Shu Uemura cleansing oil has since evolved into a range of cleansing oils that cater to different skin concerns.

 How to choose the right Shu Uemura cleansing oil for yourself

-1. High Performance Balancing Cleansing Oil Advanced Formula
+1. Shu Uemura High Performance Balancing Cleansing Oil Advanced Formula

-Also known as the “classic” formula, this is the one that I’ve used in this review, and was also the first ever Shu Uemura cleansing oil I’ve bought.
-This has the highest removability in the Shu Uemura cleansing oil collection, and is the most affordable (SGD50 for 150ml, and SGD115 for 450ml).
+Also known as the “classic” formula, this is the one that I’ve used in this review, and was also the first-ever Shu Uemura cleansing oil I’ve bought.
+This has the highest removability in the Shu Uemura cleansing oil collection and is worth the price (S$66 for 150ml, and S$165 for 450ml).

 Ideal for: If you’ve never tried the product and want to see how it works, go for the 150ml (it’s the one I used in this review).
 Since it’s the most affordable, you wouldn’t feel so much of a pinch, but at the same time, be able to get used to cleansing oils (if you don’t already use one) and see for yourself why this product is so well-loved.

-2. Blanc:chroma Brightening & Polishing Gentle Cleansing Oil
+2. Shu Uemura Blanc:chroma Brightening & Polishing Gentle Cleansing Oil

-This contains volcanic clay to gently exfoliate skin without the harshness of scrubs.
-It is also formulated to polish away melano-stains (pigmentation caused by exposure to sun) so that your skin look brighter.
-It retails at SGD55 for 150ml and SGD125 for 450ml.
+This contains volcanic clay to gently exfoliate the skin without the harshness of scrubs.
+It is also formulated to polish away melano-stains (pigmentation caused by exposure to sun) so that your skin looks brighter.
+It retails at S$55 for 150ml and S$135 for 450ml.

 Ideal for: You have sensitive skin and can’t use scrubs or peels for exfoliation, or if skin brightening is one of your key skin concerns.
 This is the usual cleansing oil I go for because I like to see my skin look more radiant after cleansing.

-3. Anti/Oxi+ Pollutant & Dullness Clarifying Cleansing Oil
+3. Shu Uemura Anti/Oxi+ Pollutant & Dullness Clarifying Cleansing Oil

-The Anti/Oxi+ cleansing oil is designed to fight pollutant, including the PM2.5 pollutants.
+The Anti/Oxi+ cleansing oil is designed to fight pollutants, including the PM2.5 pollutants.
 On top of its anti-pollution benefits, this cleansing oil also helps restore dull-looking sallow skin to its radiance.
-It retails at SGD55 for 150ml and SGD125 for 450ml.
+It retails at S$55 for 150ml and S$135 for 450ml.

 Designed specifically for oily skin, it has a light texture that leaves skin feeling refreshed.
 Besides helping skin be shine-free, it also helps prevent blackheads from occurring.
-It retails at SGD50 for 150ml and SGD115 for 450ml.
+It retails at S$50 for 150ml and S$118 for 450ml.

-Ideal for: Many people with oily skin shy away from cleansing oil but actually oil (not water!) cleanses away oil, so a cleansing oil is actually a great option for oily skin types.
+Ideal for: Many people with oily skin shy away from cleansing oil.
+In fact, oil (not water!) cleanses away oil, so a cleansing oil is actually a great option for oily skin types.
 This is also ideal for those with acne-prone skin.
 However, if you don’t have oily skin – like me – you may not like this very much.

 This is the ultimate cleansing oil in Shu Uemura.
 Besides its superiority in removing waterproof makeup, it also delivers several skincare benefits during cleansing, thanks to the use of eight skin-loving natural botanical oils in the formula.
 It helps users achieve skin that’s soft and refined.
-It retails at SGD65 for 150ml and SGD165 for 450ml.
+It retails at S$66 for 150ml and S$168 for 450ml.

 Ideal for: If you are already a Shu Uemura cleansing oil user and are looking for an upgrade in your skincare routine, this product will be it.
 I find that this is the best at removing makeup and leaves skin feeling hydrated.
 This is why this is my favourite to bring along when I travel.